-

 What are the rules (whether statutory or self-regulatory) which govern the offering of benefits or inducements to healthcare professionals?

-All discounts and rebates granted on purchases of medicinal products must be shown on the receipts and invoices and in the accounts of both the selling and the purchasing persons and organizations and must be disclosed to the FOPH on request (article 56 paragraph 1 TPA, article 10 TPITO).
+All discounts and rebates granted on purchases of medicinal products must be shown on the receipts, invoices and in the accounts of both the selling and the purchasing persons and organizations and must be disclosed to the FOPH on request (article 56 paragraph 1 TPA, article 10 TPITO).

-In addition, healthcare professionals and healthcare organizations must, in principle, pass on direct or indirect pecuniary benefits (such as discounts and rebates) to patients or healthcare insurances with regard to medicinal products covered by compulsory healthcare insurance (article 56 paragraph 3 letter b HIA).
-The healthcare professionals and healthcare organizations can come to an agreement with the healthcare insurance to pass on the pecuniary benefits only partially (article 56 paragraph 3bis HIA, article 76a et seq HIO).
+In addition, healthcare professionals and healthcare organizations must, in principle, pass on direct or indirect pecuniary benefits (such as discounts and rebates) to patients or healthcare insurances regarding medicinal products covered by compulsory healthcare insurance (article 56 paragraph 3 letter b HIA).
+Healthcare professionals and healthcare organizations can come to an agreement with the healthcare insurance to pass on the pecuniary benefits only partially (article 56 paragraph 3bis HIA, article 76a et seq HIO).

 - objects, information, and training materials of modest value (maximum of CHF 300.00 per healthcare professional per year) provided for healthcare professionals that are intended solely for the medical or pharmaceutical activity or are used for postgraduate or continuing education in medicine or pharmacy and which, in both cases, are also beneficial to patients,